 Membership consists of an email list that will be notified of upcoming titles.
-To get on the list, or if you have any questions send email to: StudyCircle [at] CooperationEugene [dot] org or call Alberta at 818-903-6125.
+To get on the Study Circle mailing list you can visit our mailing list subscription page to add yourself.
+If you have any questions send email to: StudyCircle [at] CooperationEugene [dot] org or call Alberta at 818-903-6125.
 Members can choose to attend only the meetings with topics of interest to them.

 Join us for an educational discussion!